Welcome to the WellStart Coach Training Academy!

 There’s a $25 deposit to register for the enrollment interview.
 It’s fully refundable if you decide not to enroll or if you are not accepted, and will be deducted from your tuition if you do enroll.
 It’s just there to make sure you’re serious, and to protect our time from tire kickers.

-Once you register (to the right), you’ll receive a link to schedule the enrollment interview with me or Kevin.
+Once you register (orange button below), you’ll receive a link to schedule the enrollment interview.